Our crowdfunded model

 The Sprawl is a trailblazer of crowdfunded local journalism in Canada.
 Since launching in 2017, The Sprawl has proven that readers and listeners will pay for in-depth local journalism—not because they have to, because they want to.
 We do not paywall our stories.
 Instead, we invite our readers and listeners to support our work if they value it.

 Our members cover two-thirds of our annual budget.
-Thanks to them, The Sprawl can pay our writers, photographers and illustrators fairly and competitively for their work.
+Thanks to them, The Sprawl can pay our contributors fairly and competitively for their work.

 The Sprawl is a member of the National NewsMedia Council, a voluntary self-regulatory organization that deals with ethical and journalistic practices in gathering and reporting the news (see mediacouncil.ca for more information).